 This was…a really difficult game, not just to complete, but to review.
 After all the hours logged practicing its twelve levels, I’m honestly torn over whether or not Battletoads is ultimately a “good” game.
 Overall, I really think it is, but I also think that it may not be a good experience for most people.

 What can’t really be debated is that this is one of the most wildly ambitious and best presented games for the system.
 Battletoads came out in 1991, when the core Famicom/NES hardware was already eight years old and had been thoroughly mastered by skilled programmers.
 It was created by the legendary British development house Rare, who would shortly go on to debut Donkey Kong Country, GoldenEye 007, Banjo-Kazooie, and numerous other instant classics later in the decade.
 The graphics and music (by celebrated Rare composer David Wise) are some of the best on the system, rivaled only by a select few similarly late releases like Kirby’s Adventure.
 The game also has a fantastic sense of humor, with Tex Avery-inspired cartoony animations and a ludicrous plot and characters.
 You do play as two toad men from outer space named Rash and Zitz fighting to save a third toad man named Pimple from what appears to be a dominatrix clad in leather fetish gear after all, so embracing the stupidity fully just makes sense.
-I especially love how your sultry antagonist the Dark Queen will show up between every level to taunt you with horrendous puns and goofy threats that would make Skeletor proud and that she seems to have multiple bits of dialog for her chosen at random each playthrough to keep this feature from getting too stale.
+I especially love how your sultry antagonist the Dark Queen will show up between every level to taunt you with horrendous puns and goofy threats that would make Skeletor proud and that she seems to have multiple bits of dialogue for her chosen at random each playthrough to keep this feature from getting too stale.
 There are so many nice flourishes like this.

 The sheer scope of the game is also impressive.
 Twelve levels is quite a lot for an action-platforming game of the time and you’re literally never doing the same thing twice in any of them.
 You’ll fight a giant robot from the robot’s point of view, rappel down a cavernous shaft, speed through deadly obstacle courses on land, sea, and in the air, climb giant snakes, have snowball fights with living snowmen, race rats to defuse bombs, and more.
 The action seems to take every imaginable form and scroll in every possible direction.
 There’s such dizzying kaleidoscope of ideas at play here that it actually verges on overwhelming at times.